stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-story for coal oil and natural gas, of which we get a hundred billion barrel of oil equivalents per year, which is 500 billion human labor equivalent worth. although you once told me that was a gibberish number, but plus or minus, even if it's a hundred billion, it's a lot what happens with those revolutions. the tech revolutions, the industrial revolutions as we have fewer of those exogenous laborers, fossil laborers added to our economy is a question i think about a lot. daniel schmachtenberger: yeah. when you demonstrate, in the animation you made the carbon pulse, and how significant [3954](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=3954.06s)
+story for coal oil and natural gas, of which we get a hundred billion barrel of oil equivalents per year, which is 500 billion human labor equivalent worth. although you once told me that was a gibberish number, but plus or minus, even if it's a hundred billion, it's a lot what happens with those revolutions. the tech revolutions, the [[industrial revolution|industrial revolutions]] as we have fewer of those exogenous laborers, fossil laborers added to our economy is a question i think about a lot. daniel schmachtenberger: yeah. when you demonstrate, in the animation you made the carbon pulse, and how significant [3954](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=3954.06s)

 the step function that was
-and it really corresponds  to population well, right, from the agricultural revolution until the industrial revolution, the population stayed under a half a billion give or take. and to go from a half a billion to eight billion in 300 years, given 10,000 years under a half a billion, you're like, "whoa, that's huge." and we hit the first billion at 1815 and that the other technologies that sit on top of that, the electrification, the computer-ification
+and it really corresponds  to population well, right, from the agricultural revolution until the [[industrial revolution]], the population stayed under a half a billion give or take. and to go from a half a billion to eight billion in 300 years, given 10,000 years under a half a billion, you're like, "whoa, that's huge." and we hit the first billion at 1815 and that the other technologies that sit on top of that, the electrification, the computer-ification